 The General Data Protection Regulation (GDPR) came into force on 25 May 2018.
 From then on, stricter rules apply to working with personal data.
 For us to comply with GDPR and avoid substantial fines, everyone's cooperation is necessary.
-Based on the GDPR, Maastricht University (UM) has established its own policy rules and "Regeling Functionaris Gegevensbescherming" (Dutch only).
+In line with the GDPR, Maastricht University (UM) has established its own policy rules and "Regeling Functionaris Gegevensbescherming" (Dutch only).
 Are you working with or have you saved files containing personal data?
 Then it is important to understand what the new law means for you.
 For questions you can contact your supervisor or the information manager of your unit or department.

-The new General Data Protection Regulation (GDPR) replaces the Data Protection Directive.
-The law harmonises privacy legislation in all EU member states, thus better protecting the privacy of all EU citizens.
+The new General Data Protection Regulation (GDPR) harmonises privacy legislation in all EU member states, thus better protecting the privacy of all EU citizens.
 Organizations operating in the EU will be bound by the same restrictions regarding personal data and privacy.

 General information about GDPR

 The Dutch Data Protection Authority (Autoriteit Persoonsgegevens or AP) has the task of supervising the implementation of GDPR; they also offer additional information and advice.